jappeace/methods-homework/multiagentsystems/questions.md

 I mean the computational consequences are extreme (looking at theorem 4 and 5).

 # Power in game forms
+If V'_i = V, s'_i is impotent.
+What does this mean in laymen terms?
+I mean the strategy will result in all possible outcomes.
+How does this make it impotent?

+F(T) is the 'utility' the coalition gains by working together??

 # Designing intelligent gameplay
+Why do they use XML?
+I mean its has a pretty big overhead.
+Protobuf is much better for games.
+Especially if you want to define your messages before hand.

+Are there other design methodologies to model games incorporating agents besides OperA?